enricosarneri/Computer-Graphics/README.md

 Computer Graphics Course Project - Politecnico di Milano

 ## Contents
-Assignment for the course of Computer Graphics at Politecnico di Milano taught by Professor Marco Gribaudo
+Assignments for the course of Computer Graphics at Politecnico di Milano (2022) taught by Professor Marco Gribaudo.